 We have borders.

-Our skin is our closest border, a barrier that keeps bacteria and viruses out, gives us particular shape and size, allows us to be flexible, agile.
+Our skin is our closest border, a barrier that keeps bacteria and viruses out, gives us our particular shape and size, allows us to be flexible and move with agility.

-Our minds have borders that allow us to go only as far as we think we can.
+Our minds have borders that allow us to go as far as we think we can.

 This border check, on Arizona Highway 19, is between Nogales and Tucson.

-Cars going north, further into Arizona, come to a standstill as border agents ask ” Are you an American citizen?
+Cars going north, further into Arizona and the United States, come to a standstill as border agents stop us and ask – ” Are you American citizens?

-German shepherd dogs, on leashes, walk with their specially trained noses looking for drugs and contraband.
-A uniformed Border Patrol agent peers at us as we go through the check, gives us a quick visual once over, waves us forward.
+German shepherd dogs, on leashes, walk around our vehicle with their specially trained noses looking for drugs and contraband.
+A uniformed Border Patrol agent peers through the car window at us as we go through his check and answer his questions till he gives us a quick visual once over and waves us through.

-What happens if I leave the U.S. on a trip and they don’t let me back in?
+What I always wonder is happens to me if I leave the U.S. on a trip and they don’t let me back in?